YVSemlani/unc-course-catalog/README.md

 1. **Pull Request:** Submit a pull request to this repository with the title of the course, the material you are uploading, your name, and your university email.

 2. **Email:** Alternatively, you can send an email to [yashveersemlan@gmail.com](mailto:yashveersemlan@gmail.com) with the above information.

+**Note:** A valid university email is required to submit materials.
+In lieu of a valid university email, you may submit a screenshot of your student ID or some other proof of identification.
+This is to ensure that the authors are not responsible for any violations of the honor code and can cooperate with the university administration in any investigations.

 ## Upload Guidelines